Things to Do in Nové Město, Prague New Town

 But equally vibrant is this square in the evening.
 We tried an interesting-looking potato delicacy whose name I've forgotten (see picture below).
 And we tried some amazing Aperol Spritz at one of the restaurants on the square.

-d.
-Prague National Theater Opera
+Prague National Theatre Opera

 Just about an 18-minute walk away from Wenceslas Square is the National Theater Opera of Prague.
 Situated on the banks of the Vltava River, this stunning building had me intrigued from the moment we reached Prague.